• Skip to primary navigation

 Ingredients for the recipe

-• BUTTER: I recommend unsalted butter for the fudge.
+• Butter: I recommend unsalted butter for the fudge.
 We need to chop it into small pieces after measuring it to allow it to melt and merge with the chocolate easily

-• SWEETENED CONDENSED MILK: we use 1 standard tin of this and the whole amount.
+• Sweetened condensed milk: we use 1 standard tin of this and the whole amount.
 It is a sweet, thick milk that is very common to use in sweets and baking recipes.

-• MARIE BISCUITS: these are a plain biscuit that are sometimes called Maria.
+• Marie biscuits: these are a plain biscuit that are sometimes called Maria.
 Perfect to serve with tea or coffee, they are like a rich tea biscuit.

-• DARK CHOCOLATE: you can use chocolate melts, chocolate bits, chips or a block broken in to pieces.
+• Dark chocolate: you can use chocolate melts, chocolate bits, chips or a block broken in to pieces.
 The use of dark and not milk chocolate is to balance out the addition of the sweet biscuits in the recipe.

 Here are the step by step instructions to make the recipe.
 We start by lining a cake or slice tin with baking or parchment paper.